phoepsilonix/p7zip-full/README.md

 I'd like to have these patch merged into jinfeihan57/p7zip, but I had issue in resolving conflict, so I have given up.

 Excuse: to utilize git's 3-way merge, I have suggested https://github.com/jinfeihan57/p7zip/issues/179 , but it was not adopted.

-This repo has been archived (might be temporary unarchived when I got interested but it will happen rarely).

 ----